cognitedata/cognite-sdk-python/docs/source/cognite.rst

     >>> c.assets.create(my_asset)

-To post an entire asset hierarchy, you can describe the relations within your asset hierarchy using the :code:`ref_id` and :code:`parent_ref_id` attributes on the :code:`Asset` object.
-You can post an arbitrary number of assets, and the SDK will split the request into multiple requests and resolve :code:`parent_ref_ids` as :code:`parent_ids` as it posts the assets.
+To post an entire asset hierarchy, you can describe the relations within your asset hierarchy using the :code:`external_id` and :code:`parent_external_id` attributes on the :code:`Asset` object.
+You can post an arbitrary number of assets, and the SDK will split the request into multiple requests and create the assets in the correct order

 This example shows how to post a three levels deep asset hierarchy consisting of three assets.